OOlashyn/oolashyn.github.io/_posts/2023-10-10-bootstrap5-in-power-pages.md

 title: Bootstrap 5 migration
 date: 2023-10-11 20:45:20 -0500
 description: Learn how to migrate your Power Pages site to Bootstrap 5
 excerpt: Bootstrap 5 - one of the most request features for Power Pages is finally here.
-In this post you will lear how to migrate your Power Pages site to Bootstrap 5 and what issue and gotchas you need to be aware about.
+In this post you will learn how to migrate your Power Pages site to Bootstrap 5 and what issues and gotchas you need to be aware about.
 img: 2023-01-25-bootstrap5.png
 image: /assets/img/2023-01-25-bootstrap5.png
 tags: [PowerPlatform, PowerPages]